|Ordered||14 May 1940|

 30 Jul 1943

 The sinking of U-461 A group of three outbound boats (U-461, U-462 and U-504) was sighted by the British Liberator aircraft BZ730 (53 Sqdn RAF/O, pilot F/O W.J.
 Irving) in the Bay of Biscay.
 Its sighting report brought up six other aircraft and the 2nd Escort Group was sent to the area.
 The aircraft from six different Squadrons had no radio contact with each other, so a coordinated attack was difficult.
-The Liberator of 53 Squadron decided to attack U-461, but its depth charges undershot and the heavy AA fire hit two engines, forcing the aircraft to land in Portugal where the crew was interned for a short time.
-However, the Australian Sunderland W6077 (461 Sqdn RAAF/U, pilot F/L D. Marrows, RAAF) had closely followed the attack of the Liberator and sank U-461.
+The Liberator from 53 Squadron led the way, but its depth charges undershot and heavy AA fire hit two engines, forcing the aircraft to land in Portugal where the crew was interned for a short time.
+However, Australian Sunderland W6077 (RAAF Sqdn 461/U, pilot F/L D. Marrows, RAAF) had quickly followed up the initial attack, and succeeded in sinking U-461.
 (Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.